Home

 Honoured Lady Aquila Writes

-In your piece on The Origin of the universe, you make an extremely important point about the reduction to discomfort principle which promotes some further interesting reflections.
+In your piece on The Origin of the Universe, you make an extremely important point about the reduction to discomfort principle which promotes some further interesting reflections.
 Please forgive me for quoting at length:

 The "big bang" theory itself adheres strictly to the methodology of physical science and bases itself both on evidence and on a certain very fundamental and unprovable assumption.
 This assumption, the Copernican Principle, is that observers located anywhere in the universe would make similar observations.
 In other words, that the laws of physics are uniform throughout both time and space.
 Any honest physicist will admit that there is no evidence for, and no adequate reason for believing, this hypothesis.